-1. Construct a vapor-tight wall to separate the compartment area from the living quarters and fuel supply.
-See Figure 4-2 for set dimensions.

-2. Line the compartment walls with 26-gauge galvanized steel or a material of comparable strength and fire resistance (see ANSI 119.2/NFPA 501C, NEC and California Title 25 for complete details).
+- Construct a vapor-tight wall to separate the compartment area from the living quarters or work area and the fuel supply.
+See Figures 4-3 and 4-4 for genset dimensions. - Line the compartment walls with 26-gauge galvanized steel or a material of comparable strength and fire resistance (see NFPA 70, NEC and California Title 25 for complete details).

 AWARNING Exhaust gases present the hazard of severe personal injury or death.
-Make the compartment walls vapor-tight to the Interior of the vehicle to prevent exhaust fumes from entering.
+Make the compartment walls vapor-tight to the interior of the vehicle to prevent exhaust fumes from entering.